Sandrog112/ML-Projects-Archive/README.md

 - [Data Preparation, EDA, and Feature Engineering](https://github.com/Sandrog112/Data-Science-Portfolio/blob/main/Data%20preperation%2C%20EDA%20and%20Feature%20Engineering%20for%20Bank%20Deposit%20Campaign.ipynb):This project focuses on preparing, exploring, and engineering features from the Bank Marketing dataset, which contains information about telemarketing campaigns conducted by a Portuguese bank.
 The objective is to predict whether a client will subscribe to a term deposit based on demographic, economic, and campaign-related features.
 The code includes deep, detailed processes of data preperation, EDA and dimensionality reduction.

+- [Air Quality Regression Model](https://github.com/Sandrog112/Data-Science-Portfolio/blob/main/Air%20Quality%20Regression%20Model.ipynb): This project is about creating the regression model, which tries to guess the air quality coefficient based on air's different chemical and biological compositions.
+The dataset includes 9358 hourly readings from 5 metal oxide chemical sensors in an Air Quality Monitoring Device, deployed at road level in a polluted Italian city from March 2004 to February 2005.

 ## Tools

 - Python (NumPy, Pandas, Scikit-learn, XGBoost, Matplotlib, Seaborn, Tensorflow, Keras)